mobaarok/notebook/net-cctv.md

 ### There are three most popular types of CCTV systems which are:

 1. Standalone IP Cameras
-2. Digital Video Recording Systems
+2. Digital Video Recording Systems (DVR)
-3. Network Video Recording Systems
+3. Network Video Recording Systems (NVR)